dart-lang/site-www/src/_articles/archive/numeric-computation.md

 entity.x = entity.x * entity.scale;
 ```

-It’s converted into the VM instructions shown in the following figure.
+It's converted into the VM instructions shown in the following figure.
 Each VM instruction can return a value
 shown as v1, v2, and so on.